-Highlights include Feast in the House of Levi by Veronese, which occupies an entire wall and includes incredible details and expressive faces.
+- The Feast in the House of Levi by Veronese occupies an entire wall and includes incredible details and expressive faces.
 It was originally intended to be a Last Super painting.
 But the artist changed that title after the Inquisition called the painting irreverent.

-And don’t miss Bellini’s Procession in St. Mark’s Square.
-This massive work depicts a procession carrying a religious relic that miraculously cured a young boy.
+- Bellini’s Procession in St. Mark’s Square is a massive work that depicts a procession carrying a religious relic that miraculously cured a young boy.

 10. See modern art inside a palazzo

 Housed inside a sprawling palazzo on the Grand Canal, The Peggy Guggenheim Collection is one of Europe’s most important exhibits of 20th century art.